What is Clustering Illusion?

 Mutual Funds and the Clustering Illusion Bias

 John is a student looking to invest the money he made over the summer into a mutual fund.
 From discussions with his finance friends, he often hears that the statement “a vast majority of mutual funds perform worse than the S&P 500.”
-Understanding the fact, he still decides to put his money into a mutual fund manager with an above-average performance recently in relation to the S&P 500 on the assumption that the fund manager will continue to generate above-average returns going forward.
+Understanding the fact, he still decides to put his money into a mutual fund with an above-average performance recently in relation to the S&P 500 on the assumption that the fund manager will continue to generate above-average returns going forward.

 Cluster Illusion and its Implications in Investing